silkirai1812/AIChatApp/README.md

 - Browse the file tree on the left sidebar.
 - Click a file to open it in the editor.
 - Modify file contents; changes are saved and can be shared with collaborators.

+### 🔹 5.
+Run Code in a Web Container
+- Click the **Run** button to execute your project code in a live browser container.
+- Useful for testing frontend logic or demoing app functionality live.

 ## 📸 Screenshots